ronami/HypeScript/README.md

 ### Code examples

 Only a subset of TypeScript's syntax and features are available.
-Here's a list of examples (with browser demo links) for some capabilities:
+Here's a list of examples (with browser demo links) for some code examples:

 - [Variables]()
 - [Functions]()